Hazot/VaxTodoRe/README.md

 # VaxTodo:re

-Cette application est un prototype fonctionnel de VaxTodo permettant de tester les fonctionnalités et d'explorer la logique derrière le système.
-VaxTodo:re est une plateforme en Ligne de commandes pour des rendez-vous permettant de rendre la prise de rendez-vous plus efficace pour les employés et les bénévoles de VaxTodo et Goodpeople.

-Note: Les sauvegardes dans le CSV sont effectuées lorsqu'on quitte l'application.
+VaxTodo:re is a command line platform made for apppointments to make appointment scheduling more efficient for employees and volunteers.
+This application is a working prototype made to test the functionalities and exploring the logic behind our system.

-## Fonctionnalités
+## Features implemented

-- Se connecter en tant que bénévole ou employée de VaxTodo (Bénévole et employé)
-- Consulter le calendrier (Bénévole et employé)
-- Ajouter un rendez-vous/visite (Bénévole et employé)
-- Consulter la liste des visiteurs (Bénévole et employé)
-- Supprimer/modifier un rendez-vous (Employé)
-- Créer/Modifier/Supprimer un compte visiteur (Employé)
-- Consulter et modifier le profil de vaccination d'un visiteur (Employé)
-- Consulter la liste des bénévoles (Employé)
-- Créer/Modifier/Supprimer un compte bénévole (Employé)
-- Remplir et sauvegarder un formulaire d'identification (Employé)
-- Récupérer et imprimer un formulaire d'identification (Employé)
-- Envoyer un rapport de vaccination (Employé)
+Format of this list: - Functionality (who can access it)

+- Log in as a VaxTodo volunteer or employee (Volunteer and employee)
+- Consult the calendar (Volunteer and employee)
+- Add an appointment/visit (Volunteer and employee)
+- Consult the list of visitors (Volunteer and employee)
+- Delete and modify an appointment (Employee)
+- Create, modify and delete a visitor account (Employee)
+- Consult and modify the vaccination profile of a visitor (Employee)
+- Consult the list of volunteers (Employee)
+- Create, modify and delete a volunteer account (Employee)
+- Complete and save an identification form (Employee)
+- Retrieve and print an identification form (Employee)
+- Send Vaccination Report (Employee)
-- Envoyer une notification de rappel (Employé)
+- Send a callback notification (Employee)

-## Manuel d'utilisation
+## User Manual

-Pour utiliser l'application, il y a 2 manières plus simples.
-1. On peut simplement aller dans le dossier release, d'y ouvrir son terminal et de entrer la commande: java -jar VaxToroRe.jar.
-L'application devrait être ouverte dans votre terminal!
-Si VaxTodoRe.jar être mis à jour, dans intellij, il est possible de build l'application à l'aide du fichier de configuration ANT build.xml
-2. Dans le IDE de votre choix (ici IntelliJ), il est possible de ouvrir le projet depuis l'intérieur du document Prototype et ensuite vous pouvez builder ou créer votre propre configuration et utiliser la classe VaxTodoMain pour lancer le code.

-Étant un prototype, nous avons inclus un jeu de données afin de tester l'application.
-À l'ouverture, vous devez vous connecter en tant qu'employé ou bénévole.
-Ceci vous donnera accès au menu principal propre au rôle.

-### Données incluses dans l'application
+To use the app (run the code), there are 2 main ways:
+1. You can simply go to the release folder, open your terminal there and enter the command: java -jar VaxToroRe.jar.
+The application should be open in your terminal!
+If VaxTodoRe.jar need to be updated, in intellij, it is possible to build the application using the ANT build.xml configuration file.
+2. In your IDE of choice (here IntelliJ), it is possible to open the project from inside the Prototype document and then you can build or create your own configuration and use the VaxTodoMain class to run the code.

+It being a prototype, we included a dataset in order to test the application.
+Upon opening, you must log in as an employee or volunteer.
+This will give you access to the role-specific main menu.

+## Login to the application

+To log in to the application, please use one of the following credentials:

+- Employee role
+  - username: 123123123 | password: Annapass1!
+  - username: 120158220 | password: KevinPass(1)
+- Volunteer role
+  - username: 123123111 | password: Mahmoudpass1!
+  - username: 120158221 | password: KevinPass(2)

+## Data included in the application

-- Rendez-vous
+- Appointment
   - 305537,big,boi,2021-07-20,11:00,1
   - 877900,darth,vader,2021-07-20,11:00,2
   - 305534,punch,in,2000-07-20,11:00,1
   - 305533,punch,out,1990-07-20,11:00,1
-- Employés
+- Employees
   - 202004286910,123123123,Annapass1!,Anna,Belle,5146758765,annabelle12@gmail.com,1530 Henri-Bourassa,H3M3E2,Montreal,1992-02-23
   - 202004286919,120158220,KevinPass(1),Kevin,Peter,5147901057,kevin.peter@umontreal.ca,2900 Edouard-Montpetit Blvd,H3T1J4,Montreal,2000-12-17
-- Fomulaires d'information
+- Information forms
   - 202010250001,juan,cortez,1990-01-13,COXJ00027593,2021-07-25,true,false,false,false,Moderna,true,Moderna,294757398204837474
   - 485737394826,matcha,zanmai,1206-08-03,SDXA232738273,8545-11-01,false,false,true,true,Pfizer,true,Pfizer,72389473829473829
-- Profile de vaccination
+- Vaccination profile
   - 202010250001,2000-05-31,1,Pfizer,7658375828372873
   - 202010250001,2021-07-24,2,Moderna,2865027562739573
   - 485737394826,2021-05-31,2,AstraZeneca,7658374822376873
-- Visiteurs
+- Visitors
   - 202010250001;cortez;juan;1990-01-13;juan.cortez@gmail.com;5147836802
   - 202004280010;hannoune;isabelle;1994-10-06;isa.hannoune@gmail.com;4382835821
-- Volontaires
+- Volunteers
   - 202004123567,123123111,Mahmoudpass1!,Mahmoud,Ahmadinejad,5148752461,mahmoud12@gmail.com,1530 Henri-Bourassa,H3M3E2,Montreal,1994-01-23,Sun,Mon
   - 202082746185,123412341,Johnpass1!,John,Doe,5148630261,john23@gmail.com,1530 Henri-Bourassa,H3M3E2,Montreal,1994-01-23,Mon,Tue,Wed
   - 202004286919,120158221,KevinPass(2),Kevin,Peter,5147901057,kevin.peter@umontreal.ca,2900 Edouard-Montpetit Blvd,H3T1J4,Montreal,2000-12-17

-### Connexion

-Pour se connecter à l'application, veuillez utiliser un des identifiants suivants:

-- Rôle de l'employé
-  - username: 123123123 | password: Annapass1!
-  - username: 120158220 | password: KevinPass(1)
-- Rôle du bénévole
-  - username: 123123111 | password: Mahmoudpass1!
-  - username: 120158221 | password: KevinPass(2)

-### Menu principal (Employé)

-À partir du menu principal, dans le rôle de l'employé, vous pouvez choisir l'une des options suivantes en tapant le chiffre correspondant.
-En tout tant vous pouvez taper 0 pour revenir au menu principal.

-- [1] Gestion des rendez-vous: Accédez au caldendrier et à la liste des rendez-vous, envoyer des rappels et ajouter, modifier ou supprimer un rendez-vous.
-- [2] Gestion formulaire: Accéder, créer ou imprimer un nouveau formulaire
-- [3] Gestion des visiteurs: Accédez à la liste des visiteurs et ajouter, modifier ou supprimer un visiteur.
-- [4] Gestion des bénévoles: Accédez à la liste des bénévoles et ajouter, modifier ou supprimer un bénévole.
-- [0] Quitter l'application: déconnexion.

-#### Gestion des rendez-vous

-- [1] Afficher le calendrier
-- [2] Ajouter un rendez-vous
-- [3] Afficher rendez-vous existant
-- [4] Envoyer notification de rappel
-- [0] Retour au menu principal

-#### Gestion des visiteurs

-- [1] Ajouter un nouveau visiteur
-- [2] Afficher visiteur existant
-- [3] Gestion compte visiteur: permet de modifier ou supprimer un visiteur
-- [4] Gestion profil vaccinal du visiteur
-- [0] Retour au menu principal

-#### Gestion des profiles de vaccination

-- [1] Afficher le profil vaccinal: affiche les informations
-- [2] Modifier un des vaccins
-- [3] Envoyer un rapport de vaccination
-- [0] Retour au menu principal

-#### Gestion des bénévoles

-- [1] Afficher la liste des bénévoles
-- [2] Gestion des comptes bénévoles: Ajouter, modifier ou supprimer un bénévole
-- [0] Retour au menu principal

-### Menu principal (Bénévole)

-- [1] Gestion des rendez-vous: Permet d'accéder à la liste des rendez-vous par date et ajouter des rendez-vous selon les instructions.
-- [2] Gestion des visiteurs: Permet d'accéder à la liste des visiteurs directement en suivant les instructions.
-- [0] Quitter l'application: déconnexion.

-#### Gestion des rendez-vous (Bénévole)

-- [1] Afficher le calendrier
-- [2] Ajouter un nouveau rendez-vous: créer une nouvelle visite
-- [3] Afficher un rendez-vous existant
-- [0] Retour au menu principal

-Ceci conclu notre application, j'espère que vous l'aimererez!

-Auteurs:
+## Screenshots

+## Progran

+### Main menu (Employee)

+From the main menu as an employee, you can choose one of the following options by typing the corresponding number.
+Either way you can type 0 to return to the main menu.

+- [1] Appointment management: Access the calendar and the list of appointments, send reminders and add, modify or delete an appointment.
+- [2] Form management: Access, create or print a new form
+- [3] Visitor management: Access the visitor list and add, modify or delete a visitor.
+- [4] Volunteer management: Access the list of volunteers and add, modify or delete a volunteer.
+- [0] Exit the application: logout.

+#### Appointment management

+- [1] Show calendar
+- [2] Add an appointment
+- [3] Show existing appointment
+- [4] Send reminder notification
+- [0] Back to main menu

+#### Visitor management

+- [1] Add a new visitor
+- [2] Show existing visitor
+- [3] Visitor account management: allows you to modify or delete a visitor
+- [4] Visitor vaccination profile management
+- [0] Back to main menu

+#### Management of vaccination profiles

+- [1] Show vaccination profile: displays the information
+- [2] Modify one of the vaccines
+- [3] Send vaccination report
+- [0] Back to main menu

+#### Volunteer management

+- [1] Show list of volunteers
+- [2] Management of volunteer accounts: Add, modify or delete a volunteer
+- [0] Back to main menu

+### Main Menu (Volunteer)

+- [1] Appointment management: Allows access to the list of appointments by date and add appointments according to the instructions.
+- [2] Visitor management: Allows access to the visitor list directly by following the instructions.
+- [0] Exit the application: logout.

+#### Appointment Management (Volunteer)

+- [1] Show calendar
+- [2] Add new appointment: create a new visit
+- [3] View an existing appointment
+- [0] Back to the main menu

+This concludes our application, I hope you like it!

+Authors:
 - Antoine Ho
 - Mendel Sun (responsable du projet)
 - Kevin Lessard